nikola177/project/LuckySevenApplicationDone/README.md

-Project is useful because through developing this project developer will learn about Object Oriented Programming, utility of TimerTask class and PreparedStatement class, communication with database on local Microsoft 2014 server, Java Swing components, design of GUI components,some algorithms and so on.
+Project is useful because through developing this project developer will learn about Object Oriented Programming, utility of TimerTask class and PreparedStatement class, communication with database on local Microsoft SQL 2014 server, Java Swing components, design of GUI components, some algorithms and so on.

 Starting project: